Dad and daughter prepare to check the fish-feeding frenzy at Turtle Bay - Perhentian Besar.

 SENJA BAY RESORT

 I got me a big fan/hot water room with breakfast for 100rm a night.
 This room was probably a bit overpriced, but was certainly spacious and clean and had a great view.
 The breakfast was basic - 3 bits of toast and jam plus unlimited tea/coffee but for 3rm you could get a plate of eggs (or other stuff off the menu at various prices) to supplement is.
 The alternative included Asian breakfast looked more filling.
 Other meals in the big panoramic restaurant overlooking the bay and beach were very good value and pretty tasty.
 The restaurant showed movies at night.
-No booze but the adjacent internet place sells this.
+No booze but the adjacent internet place sells this and the host has heaps of info about the island.

 Senja service was pretty slick and cheerful.
 Note they will only service your room if you ask.